-- (i) The Chair or Vice-Chair of the COMMISSION and the underlying complainant in whose favor the COMMISSION'S Order of Determination was issued, shall both be considered the "complainant of record" for purposes of Ethics Commission investigations and enforcement of Orders of Determination. - (ii) Any public officer, employee, agency, policy body or department that willfully fails of to discharge any duties imposed by the Sunshine Ordinance, the Brown Act or the California Public Records Act shall be deemed to have committed official misconduct. - (iii) Any public officer or employee found to have committed official misconduct under this Ordinance shall be fined at least \$500, and up to \$5,000 depending upon the egregiousness and seriousness of the conduct.
-Any such fine shall be paid personally by the officer or employee and not from City funds. - (iv) Any agency, policy body or department found to have committed official misconduct under this Ordinance shall be fined at least \$500, and up to \$5,000 depending upon the egregiousness and seriousness of the conduct. - (v) All such fines imposed by the Ethics Commission under this provision, shall be placed in the COMMISSIONS litigation fund. - (b) The COMMISSION'S Order of Determination and, as applicable, finding of willful violation constituting official misconduct, shall be evidence of a violation of this Ordinance or other applicable open government law in any Ethics Commission investigation or proceeding.
+- (i) The Chair or Vice-Chair of the COMMISSION and the underlying complainant in whose favor the COMMISSION'S Order of Determination was issued, shall both be considered the "complainant of record" for purposes of Ethics Commission investigations and enforcement of Orders of Determination. - (ii) Any public officer, employee, agency, policy body or department that willfully fails to discharge any duties imposed by the Sunshine Ordinance, the Brown Act or the California Public Records Act shall be deemed to have committed official misconduct. - (iii) Any public officer or employee found to have committed official misconduct under this Ordinance shall be fined at least \$500, and up to \$5,000 depending upon the egregiousness and seriousness of the conduct.
+Any such fine shall be paid personally by the officer or employee and not from City funds. - (iv) Any agency, policy body or department found to have committed official misconduct under this Ordinance shall be fined at least \$500, and up to \$5,000 depending upon the egregiousness and seriousness of the conduct. - (v) The Ethics Commission eanmay impose any additional penalty authorized by law for official misconduct. - (vi) Any such fines imposed by the Ethics Commission under this provision, shall be placed in the Sunshine COMMISSION'S litigation fund. - (b) The COMMISSION'S Order of Determination and, as applicable, finding of willful violation constituting official misconduct, shall be evidence of a violation of this Ordinance or other applicable open government law in any Ethics Commission investigation or proceeding.
 Factual findings made during COMMISSION hearings and in its orders shall be reviewed for abuse of discretion.